-It’s been almost two years since my trip to the Andalucian region of Spain and I still think about it with fondness.
+It’s been a few years since my trip to the Andalucian region of Spain and I still think about it with fondness.
 There seems to be a lot of interest in Spain and in particular this region so I thought I’d write about our itinerary and what we were able to see in our two week visit.
 We flew from western Canada through Paris to Madrid on Air France…an amazing flight with fantastic service.
 Bear in mind Paris is a massive airport and the line ups for customs and security can be long!
 Give yourself lots of time here for any connecting flights.
 From the airport we made our way by taxi to Madrid Atocha Train Station to catch a train to our first stop…Seville.

 We unfortunately didn’t know what train we would be able to catch so we ended up having to buy first class tickets to get space on a train.
 This wasn’t necessarily a bad thing as the seats were wider, had more leg room, and came with a meal and drinks.
 In the end we felt the extra cost was well worth it for this journey.
 We arrived in the evening at our Airbnb in Seville and settled in for the next four nights.